paypal/PayPal-iOS-SDK/docs/future_payments_mobile.md

 When initiating a pre-consented payment (a "future payment") from a mobile device, your mobile application must obtain a Client Metadata ID from the Mobile SDK to pass to your server.
 Your server must include this Client Metadata ID in its payment request sent to PayPal.

 PayPal uses this Client Metadata ID to verify that the payment is originating from a valid, user-consented device+application.
-This helps reduce fraud and decrease declines. **Transactions that do not include a Client Metadata ID are not eligible for PayPal Seller Protection.**
+This helps reduce fraud and decrease declines. **PayPal does not provide any loss protection for transactions that do not correctly supply a Client Metadata ID.**

 **Do not cache or store this value.**